 If someone breaks your protection order

-You can contact the police or apply to get the respondent arrested if they don’t follow the restrictions set out in your protection order.
+You can contact the police or apply to get the respondent arrested if they do not follow the restrictions set out in your protection order.

 Changing your protection order